 / Executive Director, Association of Intellectual Property Education)

-Hirofumi TATSUMOTO (Associate Professor, Graduate School of Business Sciences, University of Tsukuba)
+Hirofumi TATSUMOTO (Professor, Graduate School of Business Sciences, University of Tsukuba)

 Takeshi UENO (Senior Counsel, IP Law, IBM Japan)

 Shigemi YONEYAMA (Professor, Faculty of Economics and Management, Gakushuin University)

 Yoshihiro KANAZAWA (Professor, Graduate School of Intellectual Property, Nihon University)